mccartney/fxyt/README.md

   [Inversion](#inversion) for details.

-- To execute a block of code conditionally, push 1 on the data stack if the block should be executed and 0 otherwise, and then write a loop with the code block in it.
+- To execute a block of code conditionally, push 1 on the data stack if the block should be executed and 0 otherwise and then write a loop with the code block in it.
 For example, the code `YN10=[N255]` places the integer 255 on the data stack if the y-coordinate value equals 10.